 Dutch luthier Jan van Cappelle has noted the distinct curve on the Stuttgart Psalter plectrums, and reports that this can be achieved naturally by cutting a horn across the bend, as shown above, or bent by the application of heat.

 Above we noted the visual similarity between the plectrum for the tentatively identified Roman or Byzantine pandura and the trianguloid ivory plectrum used for the Japanese shamisen and Chinese wuxian.
 Jan van Cappelle offers a different credible interpretation for the Roman or Byzantine plectrum, that it was fashioned from horn, maintaining its natural curve.
 Below we see his production of the plectrum and of the instrument itself.
-Jan reports that he didn’t think the it would be comfortable, but it works well and gives the player a high degree of control for melody playing.
+Jan reports that he didn’t think the plectrum would be comfortable in the hand, but it works well and gives the player a high degree of control for melody playing.

 Bone pen – citole